tgjohnst/auto_rnngine/README.md

 - ~~Run pipeline successfully on google cloud~~
 - Develop reporting scripts to compile results for each model
 - Develop reporting scripts to assemble all model results for each run
+- Add a rule at the end of each run to archive models to shared storage (bucket somewhere)
 - Implement cluster options and configuration to work with SGE in an HPC environment

 # Datasets: